worthingtonjg/healthyagainfoundation/_includes/index.md

 2. Exercise
 3. Diet

-I don't think just one works.
-I think all three are needed to get your body to fully respond and change.
+I don't think just one approach works.
+I think all three were  needed to get my body to fully respond and change the way I wanted it to change.

 ### How I beat Type 2 Diabetes with Medication